Combi vs System vs Regular Boiler (London) | Costs, Pros & What Fits Your Home | ARA Services

 Combi vs System vs Regular Boiler (London)

-pick the right type first — then talk price
+pick the right type first — then talk money

-This is the exact conversation we have on the phone most weeks.
-Someone’s boiler’s on its last legs, they’ve got ten tabs open, and the question underneath it all is: “What actually suits my place — and am I about to buy the wrong thing?”
+This page exists because we keep having the same phone call: boiler on its last legs, ten tabs open, someone in the house saying “just get a combi”, and the real question underneath it all is: “What actually suits my place — and how do I avoid buying the wrong setup?”

 We’re ARA Services Ltd — Gas Safe engineers based in Forest Gate (E7).
-We’re around Romford Road / Woodgrange Road a lot, and we bounce across North & East London most days.
+We work across Newham, Tower Hamlets, Hackney, Waltham Forest, Redbridge and Barking & Dagenham every week.
 If you want a straight recommendation, call +44 7727 154 746.
-No finance plans, no scripts — phone first.
+No scripts.
+No weird sales energy.
+Just a proper chat about your home.

-Worcester • Vaillant • Ideal Flats • houses • conversions North & East London
+Worcester • Vaillant • Ideal Flats • houses • conversions Newham • Tower Hamlets • Hackney

-If you only read one section, read this.
-Boiler type is mainly about how you use hot water, not what’s “best on paper”.
-Pricing comes after the right choice.
-If you want a full install overview, here’s our boiler installation process (done properly).
+Boiler type is mainly about how you use hot water — not what sounds “best”.
+Costs come after you’ve chosen the right type.
+If you want the full install overview (survey → fitting → commissioning), here’s our process page: boiler installation in London (done properly).

 Choose a combi if…

-You’ve got sensible hot water demand (often 1 bathroom), decent water pressure, and you want to ditch cylinders/tanks.
+You’ve got sensible hot water demand (often 1 bathroom), decent mains pressure, and you want to ditch cylinders/tanks.

 Choose a system boiler if…

-You’ve got higher hot water demand (two bathrooms, busy mornings) and you want that steady “cylinder calm”.
+You’ve got higher hot water demand (two bathrooms, busy mornings) and you want that steady “stored hot water calm”.

-• Costs depend on cylinder condition, controls, pipework, and access.
+• Quote depends on cylinder, controls, pipework and access.

 Choose a regular boiler if…

-You’ve already got tanks/cylinder and the setup genuinely suits the property — especially some older houses with specific layouts.
+You’ve already got tanks/cylinder and the setup genuinely suits the property (especially older homes with certain layouts).

 • Sometimes it’s the right call, sometimes it’s just “what’s always been there”.

 We don’t start with “Worcester or Vaillant?”
-We start with the boring stuff that decides whether you’ll love the boiler or hate it: how many bathrooms, what your mornings look like, whether the kitchen tap turns sad when the heating kicks in, and what the pressure feels like on a normal weekday.
+We start with what decides whether you’ll love the boiler or curse it: how many bathrooms, what your mornings look like, whether the kitchen tap turns sad when the heating’s on, and what the shower feels like on an ordinary weekday.

-Little London detail: we’ve been in plenty of places where the owner says “it’s fine” — then you turn the tap and it’s basically a polite drizzle.
+Proper London detail: we’ve been into plenty of top-floor flats where the owner swears the pressure is “fine”.
+You turn the tap and it’s basically a polite drizzle.
 That’s how people end up with the wrong combi on paper.
+Boiler type choices are comfort choices — day-to-day reality beats specs.

 What usually decides it (in real London properties)